• Skip to content

 Do I need to include LLC in my domain name?

-No, you do not need to include LLC in your domain name if your firm is set up as an LLC.
-It is not legally required, in most states, and will add length (a negative) onto your domain name URL.
+You do not need to include LLC in your domain if your firm is set up as an LLC.
+It is not legally required, in most states, and will add length (a big negative) onto your domain name URL.

-Using LLC in your business name is typically required when signing any agreements or engaging in any type of legal contract.
+Using LLC in your business name is typically only required when signing legal contracts such as leases, orders, or loans.

 Yes, in fact, most legal business names are different from the firm’s domain name.

-This is due, partly, to the three-letters after the domain name (called the extension) .com, .net, .org, etc which are not typically part of a legal business name.
+This is due, partly, to the three letters after the domain (called the extension) .com, .net, .org, etc which are not typically part of a legal business name.

 An example, Studio West Photos is the legal business name, while StudioWestPhotos.com is the domain website name.